- Signed URLs

 python -m doctest -v README.md to test the examples in this readme.

 More Core Libraries

-- imgix-elixirbuildAn Elixir client library for generating image URLs with imgixElixir 30 8 months ago
+- imgix-elixirbuildAn Elixir client library for generating image URLs with imgixElixir 30 a year ago

-- imgix-rbbuildA Ruby gem for generating image URLs with imgixRuby 70 a month ago
+- imgix-rbbuildA Ruby gem for generating image URLs with imgixRuby 74 8 days ago

 - imgix-swiftbuildA Swift client library for generating URLs with imgixSwift 20 8 days ago